SergiyStoyan/CliverRoutines/README.md

 Cliver.Config, Cliver.Settings

 ### Description
-It is more powerful and flexible that the bult-in .NET settings for desktop and provides such featues like:
+It is more powerful and flexible that the built-in .NET settings for desktop and provides such features like:
 - saving to disk and restoring from disk of values of class members that need it;
-- serializing types are flexibly defined in the applicatiion;
+- serializing types are flexibly defined in the application;
-- serializing types can enherite from another serializing types;
+- serializing types can inherite from another serializing types;

 ### How to use:
 Define a class that is to be serialized and make it a subclass of Cliver.Settings class.
 Create anywhere a public class member of this type.
 Add the following calls in the beginning of the app: